stephenulmer/ansible-engine-container/README.md

 docker run -it --rm -v $(pwd):/work ansible-engine-container
 ```

-If you ant to use the docker driver for molecule, then you need acces to the
+If you want to use the Docker driver for molecule, then you need acces to the
-host's Docker daemon from inside the container.
-Include these volume mappings with
+host's Docker daemon from inside the ansible container.
+Include these volume
-your `docker run ...`:
+mappings as part of your `docker run ...`:

 ```
 -v /usr/local/bin/docker:/usr/bin/docker -v /var/run/docker.sock:/var/run/docker.sock
 ```

-This will work in Docker Desktop for Windows and Docker Desktop for Mac.
+This should work in Docker Desktop for Windows and Docker Desktop for Mac.

 ## Background